 Emily Larned is an artist-designer-printer-publisher, writer, & educator.
 She enjoys many diverse processes and practices of making things by hand, whether books, meals, clothing, or this website.
 She creates publications and collaborative, socially engaged art projects which explore morale: how we feel about what we do.

 Emily is co-founder of Impractical Labor in Service of the Speculative Arts (ILSSA), a union for reflective creative practice, which supports artists and makers in attending to their immaterial working conditions.
 Through her imprint Alder & Frankia, she publishes handmade, collaborative books with other artists, thinkers, doers, & friends.
 Emily likes working directly with materials to learn, and lets the inherent feedback loop of making & testing determine the form.
 She's not so good at following instructions.
 She prefers the artistic, investigative, & social aspects of work.

-Emily's artist books & publications are collected by over 70 institutions internationally, including the Tate, the Brooklyn Museum, the V&A, & the Smithsonian, & are exhibited around the world.
+Emily's award-winning artist books & publications are collected by over 70 institutions internationally, including the Tate, the Brooklyn Museum, the V&A, & the Smithsonian, & are exhibited around the world.
+Her work has been awarded honors by the AIGA (50 Books | 50 Covers), the Type Directors Club (TDC) (The World's Best Typography), and the Connecticut Art Directors Club (CADC) (Gold & Silver awards in Book Design, Spirit of Creativity Award).
 She graduated from Yale School of Art with an MFA in Graphic Design.

 Write to Emily at [email protected].